chaiyanpu/SwiftCustomAlgorithms/README.md

  }
 ```
 ###Other
-Other is many general algorithms implementation.
+Other is many general algorithmic implementation.